Over 120 years of steam

 A railway to the top of Snowdon was first proposed in 1869 by Sir Richard Moon, Chairman of the London & North Western Railway, after a branch line from Bangor to Llanberis had been completed.
-Initial Parliamentary Bills were met with stiff opposition from the landowner George William Duff Assheton-Smith of the Vaynol Estate, who thought that a railway would spoil the scenery.
+Initial Parliamentary Bills were met with stiff opposition from the landowner Mr George William Duff Assheton-Smith of the Vaynol Estate, who thought that a railway would spoil the scenery.

 Snowdon Mountain Tramroad and Hotels Company Ltd. was formed

 Plans to promote a railway from Porthmadog to the summit of Snowdon, and the opening of a narrow-gauge railway to Ryd Ddu on Snowdon’s southwest flank in 1881, led to a significant loss of trade to the community of Llanberis.
 All this gave Assheton-Smith’s agent, Captain N.P.Stewart, concern enough to argue for a railway to the summit from Llanberis.
 Assheton-Smith eventually withdrew his objections and Sir Richard got his way.
 In 1894 the Snowdon Mountain Tramroad and Hotels Company Ltd. was formed, and the scene was set for one of the world’s great feats of engineering to begin.